dangtrungan/humanitarian-logistics/README.md

 The `MockDataCollector` generates reproducible posts from 34 Vietnamese-language templates.
 16 hand-written sample posts are also available in `data/sample/yagi_sample_posts.json`.
 All mock data uses seed 42 for deterministic output.

+An actual web scraper was built on the `feature/scraper` branch, but was not integrated into the main codebase because the scraped data would not have enough variants to be useful for analysis.

 ## Output

 All generated artifacts go to `data/`: